My JC Path: From international horseriding to mane-agement accounting

 Sarra Mayberry

 While horse-riding and eventing is a very traditional sport, Sarra Mayberry’s journey into accounting has been anything but.
-Now an ACCA student in our Aberdeen Business Advisory team, Sarra’s previous career in three day event-riding saw her ranked Number 1 in Scotland several times and competing at the highest level internationally, including representing Great Britain at the European Championships where she won a gold medal.
-We chatted to Sarra about swapping cross-country for cloud accounting and her time at JC.
+Now an assistant manager in our Innovations Taxes Team, Sarra’s previous career in three day event-riding saw her ranked Number 1 in Scotland several times and competing at the highest level internationally, including representing Great Britain at the European Championships where she won a gold medal.

 How long have you been riding?